 This cherry blueberry smoothie is a fruity and fun drink perfect for summer.
 Made without banana, this smoothie is thick and creamy from frozen fruit and a touch of oats.
-Delicious as a light breakfast or snack!
+Delicious as a light breakfast or healthy afternoon snack!

 And for a more festive smoothie, you have to check out my cranberry blueberry smoothie!
 Definitely perfect for the holiday season.

 This cherry blueberry smoothie with no banana makes the most of frozen fruit, and is so fruity and creamy at the same time!
 It feels like such a treat, yet is packed with healthy ingredients.

 Fun and fruity.
 Cherries and blueberries go together so well, and have a rich fruity flavour that is perfect for summer (and winter too!).